Do Go On - 448 - The Curse of the Lottery Winner

 You good?

-Over here as well?
+Over here as well.

 Great, everyone.

-Everyone get a bit of face time.
+Everyone got a bit of face in,

-but I will be a professional.
+But I will be a professional line.

 A couple of photos here, all right.

-Did you get it?
+Do you get it?

 Can I see it?